 Ahrefs is one of the most powerful suites of social media & SEO tools that I’ve ever used.
-Most SEOs know it as a “backlink checker” that competes with Majestic and intelligence/analytics tools with smaller indices like Moz & SEMRush.
+Most SEOs know it as a “backlink checker” that competes with Majestic, Mangools, Moz, and SEMRush.
 But “backlink checker” grossly undersells Ahrefs as a marketing suite.

 Ahrefs has so many features that you can get lost and resort to simply staring at your own links – maybe rank tracking a few keywords.
 Here’s the guide to how to use Ahrefs that I wish existed when I first signed up.

 *Reader’s Note 1 – all images are clickable if you want to see the full resolution.[Read more…] about Ahrefs Guide: How To Use Ahrefs for SEO, Content & Link Building